aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 Instead of predefining which workflows exist, I would ask the system to discover them at runtime.
 I built tools that dynamically inspect what AiiDA has installed and learn the requirements of any workflow on the fly.
 The model no longer needs to know about Quantum ESPRESSO or VASP or SIESTA specifically.
-It just asks: What workflows are available?
+It just asks: what workflows are available?
 What do they need?
 How do I build inputs for them?